Blog

 In the last year, we’ve seen that GPUs can be used as a computational resource to unlock work that's previously been bottlenecked in sectors like gaming, computer vision and blockchain.
 One of the most common GPU-accelerated high complexity works is artificial deep neural network training.
 But what happens if we try to use that computational resource for something other than machine learning models training?

-Our Goal “Get a Better performance using GPU for Image Augmentation than using CPU”
+Our Goal: Improve performance using GPU for Image Augmentation rather than CPU.

 This article will illustrate how GPU use can accelerate the transformation process in techniques like image augmentation.
 There are many CPU libraries to use on image augmentation such as imgaug and torchvision, but we decided to pursue the python library albumentations because of the sheer number of possible transformations that can manage as well as the performance of those compared to others.